 Visit the Vermont History Museum in Montpelier for “Lively & Local,” a look at historical societies and museums in Vermont.
-The exhibit is open through July 31.
+The exhibit is open through Saturday, October 30.
+Museum entrance is free to members of the Estey Organ Museum while the exhibit is open.
 For more information: https://vermonthistory.org/exhibit-lively-local

 The Board of Trustees of Estey Organ Museum in Brattleboro have elected Dr. Dennis Waring of Guilford as President of the Board to a one-year term.